Who can participate?

 How much does Cub Scouts cost?

-Annual registration fee is $133 per child.
+Annual registration fee is $275.00 per child paid by check to our treasurer.
 Fees cover activities, achievements, badges and a “Class B” Pack t-shirt for your Scout.
 Lion and Tiger Scouts also require a parent to register with Pack 3 as an adult leader for $15.

 The basic uniform consists of a shirt, hat, neckerchief, neckerchief slide, and the pack and council patches.
 This can add up to $100 or so.
+(Our pack re-uses shirts and gear so check with us before buying!)
 The hat, neckerchief and slide will change with the different grades, but the same blue shirt can be used from kindergarten through third grade.
-In fourth and fifth grades, Scouts switch to a tan-colored shirt like the Boy Scout uniform.
+In fourth and fifth grades, Scouts switch to a tan-colored shirt like the older kids' Scouting uniform.

 A limited number of scholarships are available for those in need.